 [if applicable: “RRT” means the residual risk tranche that is the part of any of the Portfolios that the FLP or the Pari Passu Protection does not cover as further specified in Annex I.]

-“Scoreboard” means the scoreboard set out in Commission Delegated Regulation EU 2021/1702 of 12 July 2021 supplementing Regulation (EU) 2021/523 of the European Parliament and of the Council by setting out additional elements and detailed rules for the InvestEU Scoreboard.
+“Scoreboard” means the scoreboard set out in Commission Delegated Regulation EU 2021/1702 of 12 July 2021 supplementing Regulation (EU) 2021/523 of the European Parliament and of the Council by setting out additional elements and detailed rules for the InvestEU Scoreboard, as may be amended, supplemented or substituted from time to time.

 “Separate Implementing Arrangement” means any arrangement detailing technical aspects in relation to the implementation of the Agreement.
 Such arrangement will be agreed in writing (including in the form of exchange of letters) between the Commission services and the Implementing Partner.